jorishr/notes-on-javascript/_basics/type_coercion/implicit_type_coercion.md

 [Eloquent JS: Values, Types, and Operators](https://eloquentjavascript.net/01_values.html)

 ## Implicit type coercion
-The implict type coercion occurs when operators encounters values of different data-types.
+The implicit type coercion occurs when operators encounters values of different data-types.
 An attempt will be made to convert one or both of the values to another data-type so that the operator can perform its operation.
 A set of rules is defined within javascript to determine how this process works.

 ### The equality operator
 ```javascript